The Garrison Theatre

 Betty Hockey and the Nonstops performed at Hurst Castle in 1944 with their much-acclaimed song and dance acts interspersed with comedy routines.
 Betty, now in her nineties and living in Bournemouth, was famous for her high kicks.
 During the war years, the Nonstops produced well over 1,000 shows throughout the New Forest helping to maintain morale among servicemen and women, especially in the run-up to D-Day.

-Please keep 23rd September free for an evening at the Garrison Theatre.
-All we can say at this point is that we have booked The FB Pocket Orchestra who will take us back to the jazz, blues, ragtime and popular music of the 1920/14930s.
+The FB Pocket Orchestra will take us back to the jazz, blues, ragtime and popular music of the 1920/1930s.
 You will not be disappointed.
+Please bring a picnic for the 3/4 hour interval.
+Bar will be open.